Anmol-Baranwal/MongoDB-Query-Fetcher/README.md

 ## ✅ Guidelines to run web app locally

-- For this app to work, you need to configure the following environment variables in your .env file in the root directory.
+- For this app to work, you need to configure the following environment variables in your .env.local file in the root directory.
+No need to use `NEXT_PUBLIC` since the credentials are not exposed to the browser..

 (These are MongoDB Atlas cluster credentials)